blah blah

 Tackling AMR in Developing Countries

 Developing countries often face a disproportionate burden from antimicrobial resistance.
 Fragmented systems, limited diagnostics, shortages of trained personnel, weak regulation, and insufficient financing can make AMR harder to prevent and control.
-A National Action Plan helps bring structure, coordination, and long-term direction.

 The Challenge in Resource-Constrained Settings